florenceasitwas/site/_sources/paatz-baptistery.md

 **(#) refers to footnotes**

-This page will be updated as subsequent parts of the notes and text are translated.

 Special thanks to Professor Paul Youngman for all of his help in translating this work.

----

 ## S. Giovanni
 Piazza S. Giovanni